matwilso/matwilso.github.io/_drafts/sim2real.md

 And any serious project will require a large amount of resources.
 But if we are already dedicating research bandwidth to sim2real, we may as well allocate it where it has the best chance of generating substantial progress.

+## trash
+(Side note: this is a bit ambiguous here what is meant by accurate enough.
+The prose is a bit loose here, but it covers the high level idea well.
+What I mean is does it match the phenomenon you are trying to model like picking up a bottle on the table.
+Does it accurately model the thing you are caring about?
+All the properties and calibration and everything.
+Physics simulators might be able to handle that, but if they are not calibrated they are not accurate.
+And I think simulators can be doing a better job as a tool to help calibration.
+They should be smarter and be able to calibrate and even improve their forward pass using data.
+We should be expanding the domain of what the simulator is responsible for.
+Because it is a tool that is reused across research projects.
+We can checkpoint our progress and push much further this way.)

 ### Who builds this?